-Suspect in San Antonio cop killing was angry over custody battles
+Suspect in San Antonio police killing was angry over custody battles

 In a statement, Marconi's family thanked police and the local community "for the outpouring of prayers, support, and love we have received."

-(Additional reporting by Brendan O'Brien; Editing by Daniel Wallis and W Simon)
+Additional reporting by Brendan O'Brien; Editing by Daniel Wallis, W Simon and JS Benkoe